-A collaborative effort was initialized by JP Cullen to work with the customer and sub contractor to brainstorm ideas for the easiest way to go about prefabricating the headwalls.
+A collaborative effort was initialized by JP Cullen to work with Meriter and our subcontractors to brainstorm ideas for the best way to approach prefabricating the headwalls.
 JP Cullen worked with the millwright supplier to prefabricate the units in their shop and ship them to the job site with minimal final assembly required onsite.

-The team had to overcome a demanding, mission critical, schedule to turn the rooms over in time to accommodate new patients.
+The team had to overcome a demanding, mission-critical schedule to turn the unit over in time to accommodate new patients.
 Prefabricating the headwalls allowed work to continue in each room while the headwalls were being constructed.
-One of the challenges of this can’t miss schedule was the multiple types of headwalls on multiple floors; but the biggest challenge would be exceeding the customers expectations for prefabricated headwalls as their past experience with other contractors have not yielded their expected results.
+One challenge of this can’t miss schedule was the multiple types of headwalls on multiple floors, but an even bigger challenge was exceeding Meriter’s expectations for prefabricated headwalls, as their past experience with other contractors had not yielded their expected results.

-By prefabricating these headwalls, JP Cullen enhanced customer satisfaction with the precision of layout and quality of work.
-JP Cullen carpenters build and install time was reduced by 61%, the electricians reduced their install time by 50%, and the plumbing connection time was reduced by 66%.
+By prefabricating headwalls, JP Cullen enhanced customer satisfaction with the precision of layout and quality of work.
+JP Cullen carpenters build and install time was reduced by 61%, the electricians reduced their install time by 50%, and the plumbing connection time was reduced by 65%.

 Interested in learning more about our prefabrication process?